Overview

 Group health insurance for Colorado Small Businesses

-Historically speaking, small business group health insurance—or fully-funded insurance—has been the primary option for many small employers who are looking to offer health benefits for their employees.
-It's also referred to as corporate health insurance or group health insurance and sometimes includes vision and dental insurance for small businesses, if it's included in the plan.
+Historically speaking, small business group health insurance—or fully funded insurance—has been the primary option for many small employers looking to offer health benefits for their employees.
+It's also referred to as corporate health insurance or group health insurance and sometimes includes vision and dental insurance for small businesses if it's included in the plan.

 The upside?
-These ACA-compliant plans are well known, tax-free, have solid product options, and are proven to be an effective retention strategy.
-Coverage is generally guaranteed, meaning that anyone who applies and meets the criteria will be accepted to the program.
+These ACA-compliant plans are well-known, tax-free, have solid product options, and have proven effective retention strategies.
+Coverage is generally guaranteed; anyone who applies and meets the criteria will be accepted to the program.

 Purchase of a SHOP plan may qualify the buyer for the Small Business Health Care Tax Credit.